lemmy-64/nemu64-blog/docs/01-intro.md

 * LLE (accurately emulating the original console in a pixel perfect fashion) had essentially been perfected.
 * Computers are a lot faster.

 Well, that didn't stop me from seeing how far I'd get by modernizing a 20 year old codebase.
-Even if N64 emulation is solved problem I could still have some fun in modernizing the Nemu of old?
+Even if N64 emulation is a solved problem I could still have some fun in modernizing the Nemu of old?

 However, the deeper I dug, the more it turned out that the above assumptions are not correct.
 While there has been huge progress over the last 20 years in making old games work, I realized there is still a huge opening for an emulator that provides: